 The New EIT Law also provides that enterprises established under the laws of foreign countries or regions and whose "place of effective management" is located within the PRC are considered PRC tax resident enterprises and subject to PRC income tax at the rate of 25% on worldwide income.
-The definition of "place of effective management" refers to an establishment that exercises, in substance, overall management and control over the production and business, personnel, accounting, properties, and other aspects of an enterprise.
-As of December 31, 2012, no detailed interpretation or guidance has been issued to define "place of effective management".
-Furthermore, as of December 31, 2012, the administrative practice associated with interpreting and applying the concept of "place of effective management" is unclear.
+The definition of "place of effective management" refers to an establishment that exercises, in substance, overall management and control over the production and business, personnel, accounting, properties and other aspects of an enterprise.
+As of September 30, 2011, no detailed interpretation or guidance has been issued to define "place of effective management".
+Furthermore, as of September 30, 2011, the administrative practice associated with interpreting and applying the concept of "place of effective management" is unclear.
 If the Company is deemed as a PRC tax resident, it would be subject to PRC tax under the New EIT Law.
 The Company has analyzed the applicability of this law and will continue to monitor the related development and application.

-The Company had minimal operations in jurisdictions other than the PRC.
-Income before income tax expenses consists of:
+Income from continuing operations before income tax expenses consists of: